 - Timeliness (i.e. the process should be completed quickly); and

-Your goal at the hearing is to prove that the Code was violated and that you are entitled to a remedy.
-Your goal at the hearing is to prove that your rights under the Code were infringed and that you are entitled to compensation or some other order or remedy to address the infringement.
+Your goal at the hearing is to prove that the Human Rights Code was violated and that you should receive some kind of remedy.
+You must prove that your rights under the Code were violated and that you deserve compensation or some other order or remedy to address your experiences of discrimination or harassment.
 This means that you will need to prove that:

 - the respondent(s) treated you differently or in a way that had a negative impact on you because of, or on the basis of, a Code ground of discrimination (e.g. race, disability, age, sex/gender, sexual orientation); and

-- as a result, you suffered a disadvantage or a loss, including a financial loss (e.g. loss of paid work) or a loss to your sense of self-worth and dignity (i.e. an emotional impact).
+- as a result of that treatment, you suffered a disadvantage, or a loss, including a financial loss (e.g. loss of paid work) or a loss to your sense of self-worth and dignity (i.e. an emotional impact).

 The rest of this guidebook will provide you with some tools that will help you prepare to prove these two things.

-Most people who file an Application at the Tribunal do so without the assistance of a lawyer.
-Even at mediation and hearings, many people represent themselves.
-While it is helpful to have a lawyer, the policies and procedures of the Tribunal are designed to be understandable to individuals whether they have a lawyer or not.
+No. While it is helpful to have a lawyer, the policies and procedures of the Tribunal are designed to be understandable to individuals whether they have a lawyer or not.
+Most people who file an Application at the Tribunal do so without the assistance of a lawyer and even at mediation and hearings, many people represent themselves.

 How can I get ready before my hearing?

-Getting ready for your hearing involves a fair amount of work.
-If possible, you should get started as soon as you can.
-There is a lot you can do to increase your knowledge of the hearing process and human rights legal principles.
-The more knowledge you have, the better you will be at presenting your case at the Tribunal.
+Getting ready for your hearing involves a fair amount of work, so you should get started as soon as you can.
+The more knowledge you have of the hearing process and human rights legal principals, the better you will be at presenting your case at the Tribunal.

-What follows below are the five (5) basic steps to getting ready for your hearing.
-NOTE: These steps are in no particular order so that you do not need to follow each step in the order that it is set out here.
+Below are five (5) basic steps to getting ready for your hearing.
+NOTE: You do not need to follow each step in the order that it is set out here.
 Frequently, you will need to be doing more than one step at a time depending on what stage you are at in the application process.

 Read about how the Tribunal decided other cases similar to yours